 Our programs are designed around the research of public health experts and lived experiences of community members alike which consistently reinforces the need for culturally-congruent care that involves migrants and their communities in health system planning and development as well as facilitating interaction between patients and practitioners through skilled interpreters and health system navigators.

 Maternity Peer Supporters (sometimes referred to as “doulas”) are an evidence-based solution that help alleviate some of the risk factors that contribute to poor maternal & child health outcomes.
-Doula-supported birthing people are four times less likely to have a low birth weight baby , two times less likely to experience a birth complication involving themselves or their baby, and even experience near-universal breastfeeding initiation.
+Doula-supported women are four times less likely to have a low birth weight baby , two times less likely to experience a birth complication involving themselves or their baby, and even experience near-universal breastfeeding initiation.